BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

         CheckStyle is very simple to read, normally it is in your language and self explaining.
         In the above error you can find e.g `ImportOrder` and you can search on the
         <a href="https://checkstyle.sourceforge.io/checks.html" target="_blank">CheckStyle</a> page for it.
+        If you need help solving an issue here, you can also ask us on our Discord for help with CheckStyle.
+        <br><br><br>